 3.2 Professional development for faculty and staff and educational options for students regarding AI ethics, responsible use, and potential risks

-The Division of Academic Affairs, in consultation with the faculty, shall develop a comprehensive training program for interested faculty and, through the mechanisms of curricular development and shared governance.
+The Division of Academic Affairs, in consultation with the faculty, shall develop a comprehensive training program for interested faculty.

 The Division of Student Affairs shall provide necessary education regarding AI ethics, responsible use, and potential risks.